Embird Embroidery Software

 Embird Embroidery Software Tutorial

-The following tutorial explains how to use the "Save Workspace" and "Open Workspace" commands of Editor.
-These commands allow to store the workspace so that it can be restored exactly as displayed, with objects separated, stitches selected, etc. Use these commands if you want to stop your work and continue on another day; and have the possibility to quickly restore the current state of workspace.
+The following tutorial explains how to use the "Save Workspace" and "Open Workspace" commands in the Editor.
+These commands allow you to store the workspace so that it can be restored exactly as displayed, with objects separated, stitches selected, etc. Use these commands if you want to stop your work and continue on another day, and have the possibility to quickly restore the current state of the workspace.

-2 - Open the designs and make the editing - in this example there are two objects in the work area, and some stitches of the object no. 2 are selected (Picture No. 1).
+2 - Open the designs and perform the editing; in this example, there are two objects in the work area, and some stitches of object no. 2 are selected (Picture No. 1).

 1. Open the design and edit it